HFAnalyticsLab/COVID19_NHS111/README.md

 * [**taskscheduleR**](https://cran.r-project.org/web/packages/taskscheduleR/)(1.4) (Windows only)
 * **THFstyle** internal package

-The shapefiles for the CCG map can be downloaded from https://www.arcgis.com/home/item.html?id=ecac7e1b2300434499c46c62284858c2#overview

 Functions from internal package, theme_THF() and scale_XXX_THF() can be removed or be replaced with eg theme_minimal().